k00mi/gitaly/doc/beginners_guide.md

 There is no autoloader in gitaly-ruby.
 If you add new ruby files, you need to manually add a `require` statement in `ruby/lib/gitlab/git.rb` or `ruby/lib/gitaly_server.rb.`

-Finally, to test it manually using the GitLab Development Kit, GitLab must be told to use the new Gitaly.
-First run `make` to compile the project.
-Then go to the `gitlab` directory in your GDK and follow the [instructions on using a custom Gitaly][custom-gitaly].

 ### Testing

-Gitaly's tests are mostly written in Go but it is possible to write Rspec tests too.
+Gitaly's tests are mostly written in Go but it is possible to write RSpec tests too.

+Generally, you should always write new tests in Go even when testing Ruby code, since we're planning to gradually rewrite everything in Go and want to avoid having to rewrite the tests as well.

 To run the full test suite, use `make test`.
+You'll need some [test repositories](test_repos.md), you can set these up with `make prepare-tests`.

 #### Go tests